tailscale/tailscale/k8s-operator/api.md

         <td><b><a href="#proxyclassspecmetrics">metrics</a></b></td>
         <td>object</td>
         <td>
           Configuration for proxy metrics.
-Metrics are currently not supported for egress proxies and for Ingress proxies that have been configured with tailscale.com/experimental-forward-cluster-traffic-via-ingress annotation.<br/>
+Metrics are currently not supported for egress proxies and for Ingress proxies that have been configured with tailscale.com/experimental-forward-cluster-traffic-via-ingress annotation.
+Note that the metrics are currently considered unstable and will likely change in breaking ways in the future - we only recommend that you use those for debugging purposes.<br/>
         </td>
         <td>false</td>
       </tr><tr>